Gulliver's Travels (1939 film): Vocal talent

 The voice cast was balanced between veteran performers and popular talent.
 Town crier Gabby was voiced by Pinto Colvig, a former Disney voice actor known for portraying Goofy, the Practical Pig in The Three Little Pigs, and both Grumpy and Sleepy in Snow White and the Seven Dwarfs, while also providing vocal effects for Pluto.
-Jack Mercer, who voiced King Little of Lilliput, was a Fleischer story man who lent his voice to Popeye the Sailor.
-In addition to King Little, Mercer also voiced Bombo's spies Sneak, Snoop, and Snitch.
+Jack Mercer, best known as the voice of Popeye the Sailor, voiced King Little of Lilliput and Bombo's spies, Sneak, Snoop, and Snitch.
 Jessica Dragonette and Lanny Ross were both popular singers of the day, and were hired to sing for Princess Glory and Prince David, respectively.
 Sam Parker was a radio announcer in the 1930s who won the role of Gulliver in a radio contest.
 When the Fleischers met Parker, they felt that his appearance was suitable for him to also perform in the live action footage that would be rotoscoped to create Gulliver's movement.
 Tedd Pierce was a story man hired away from Leon Schlesinger Productions to join Fleischer in their trip to Miami.
 Pierce, who would occasionally do voices for some of the characters in regular cartoons, played King Bombo.